 Popcorn-textured ceilings are universally detested by home buyers on par with wallpaper and paneling.
 You have to wonder what builders were thinking when they came up with this idea?

-You can remove the popcorn ceiling texture yourself, though it's a very messy and unpleasant job.
+You can remove a popcorn ceiling texture yourself, though it's a very messy and unpleasant job.
 Be sure to follow proper protocol by wearing protective clothing and safety glasses.

 If the popcorn texture was added before 1979, it may contain asbestos.
 If you suspect asbestos, call in an asbestos abatement professional to test it.

 If asbestos is found, your can either have an asbestos expert remove it, or hire a general contractor to complete the work.